 The responsibility of quality assurance is taken by the entire team of the organization.
 Whereas, the testing team is responsible for the quality checking procedures of the deliverables.

 The results of the entire software development life cycle are exhibited through quality assurance.
 On the other hand, the quality check only deduces the results of the software testing life cycle.

 Quality assurance is the planning procedure of the deliverables.
 But the quality check is the execution procedure of the deliverables.
 Hence, quality assurance comes before quality checking techniques.

 QA initiates the manufacturing level because it is aimed at fabricating the products and services.
 But, QC ends the manufacturing level because it is aimed at substantiating the produced goods or services.

-The statistical methodology of quality assurance is named as the statistical process control or SPC.
-But, the statistical quality control or SQC refers to the statistical procedures of quality check.
+The statistical methodology of quality assurance is named the statistical process control or SPC.
+But, statistical quality control or SQC refers to the statistical procedures of quality check.